To Be Announced: Changing models with modalities

-Take public announcement of an atom $p$ as an example, where we assume there is a single agent $a$ only.
-First consider an arrow $(\top,a,p)$ satisfying $p$ at the target.
-Retaining pairs in the accessibility relation satisfying that arrow means deleting pairs not satisfying $p$ at the target state.
-Iterating the removal (sabotage) of such arrows until a fixpoint leaves us with all arrows pointing to $p$ states.
-This corresponds to the `arrow eliminating' semantics for public announcement \cite{gerbrandyetal:1997,kooi.jancl:2007}.

-Similarly, as noted in Section \ref{sec.au} on such arrow update logics, removing all pairs with different values for $p$ at source and target, so preserving all pairs satisfying $(p,a,p)$ or $(\neg p ,a, \neg p)$, corresponds to the standard public announcement semantics, in the model refinement sense of \cite{jfaketal.jancl:2007}.
+Assuming a single agent $a$, arbitrarily iterated removal of arrows $\top \imp_a \neg p$ appears to correspond to the `arrow eliminating' semantics for public announcement of \cite{gerbrandyetal:1997,kooi.jancl:2007}.
+Whereas removing all pairs with different values for $p$ at source and target, so preserving all pairs satisfying $p \imp_a p$ or $\neg p \imp_a \neg p$, corresponds to the standard public announcement semantics, in the model refinement sense of \cite{jfaketal.jancl:2007}.
+What works for propositional variables need not work for arbitrary formulas.
+Public announcement of $\phi$ is not merely iterated sabotage of arrows $\top \imp_a \neg\phi$, because of Moorean phenomena.

-What works for propositional variables may not work for arbitrary formulas.
-Public announcement of $\phi$ is not merely iterated sabotage relative to target formula $\neg\phi$, because of Moorean phenomena.
-It can only be simultaneous sabotage relative to target $\neg\phi$.
-Iterated removal of arrows not satisfying $\phi$ at the target state need not be a fixpoint \cite{sadzik:2006,agotnesetal.truelie:2017}, and even if it is, it need not correspond to the public announcement of $\phi$.
-Consider some model $M$ and the model $M^{-st}$ wherein a pair $(s,t)$ such that $M_t\not\models \phi$ has been removed.
-Then the denotation of $\phi$ in $M^{-st}$ need not be the restriction of the denotation of $\phi$ in $M$ to the new domain.
-Differently said, $M_u \not\models \phi$ for some state $u$ does not guarantee that $M^{-st}_u \not\models \phi$.

-That public announcement can be viewed as iterated removal of states or arrows was suggested by Van Benthem (in oral communication), although this seems not explicitly addressed in any of the relevant publications \cite{BenthemI08,AucherBG18,jfaketal:2020}.
-A `stepwise public announcement' (one pair in the accessibility relation only) was proposed in \cite{AucherBG18} as an alternative for the (usual) `global' public announcement (see Section 6.2, {\em Stepwise versions of DEL}, in \cite{AucherBG18}); and \cite{jfaketal:2020} interestingly combines public announcement and `stepwise removal' (sabotage) in a single logic, but does not suggest that one can be defined in terms of the other.
+That public announcement can be viewed as iterated removal of states or arrows was suggested by Johan van Benthem.
+This seems not explicitly addressed in any of the relevant publications \cite{BenthemI08,AucherBG18,jfaketal:2020}.
+A `stepwise public announcement' (one pair in the accessibility relation only) was proposed in \cite{AucherBG18} as a variation on the (standard) truthful public announcement semantics (Section 6.2, {\em Stepwise versions of DEL}, in \cite{AucherBG18}).
+In \cite{jfaketal:2020}, public announcement and `stepwise removal' (sabotage) are combined in a single logic, but there is no suggestion that one can be defined in terms of the other.

-Alternatively to iterating the procedure of removing pairs $(s,t)$ where $\phi$ \emph{is} false in $t$ we can iterate the procedure of removing pairs $(s,t)$ where $\phi$ \emph{was} (originally) false in $t$, even when $\phi$ is currently true in $t$ due to Moorean phenomena.
-But for that we need either models with memory (we recall \cite{BaltagOS18}) or we need to store the original denotation of $\phi$ in a fresh variable $p$ with an assignment \cite{lutz:2006,DitmarschHL12}, and from then on remove arrows failing to satisfy $p$ in the target.
-These are more complex modelling solutions.